-Agency recommendation Findings Findings 3.3.1 The following are areas for general inspection and every school has the tools to work on these measures for raising accountability.
-The School Inspectorate: Assessment tool for pre-primary, primary and lower-secondary school, version 1.3 1 (4).
-Priority supervision: Teaching and learning Additional adjustments and special support Assessment and grading Security, study and anti-abuse treatment Basic conditions for the school unit Management and development of the business.
+Agency recommendation Findings 3.3 Accountability measures that impact upon educational professionals' work reflect the importance of wider learner achievements.
+3.3.1 The following are areas for general inspection and every school has the tools to work on these measures for raising accountability.
+The School Inspectorate: Assessment tool for pre-primary, primary and lower- secondary school, version 1.3 1 (4).
+Priority supervision: 1.
+Teaching and learning 2.
+Additional adjustments and special support 3.
+Assessment and grading 4.
+Security, study and anti-abuse treatment 5.
+Basic conditions for the school unit 6.
+Management and development of the business.
 1.6.
 Education takes into account learners' different needs (Chapter 1, 4§; Chapter 3, 3§; Chapter 12d and 12f, §§ school day; Chapter 9, 4a§ school regulation; Grade 11, 2.2: Knowledge).
 2. Additional adjustments and special support: The school's learning environments must be adapted so that those learners who risk not reaching the minimum knowledge requirements receive support in the form of additional adjustments or special support.
 Assessment basis pre-school and primary school, version 1.3 2 (4): Attention is drawn to the fact that a learner risks not developing in relation to the knowledge objectives in curriculum or towards achieving the minimum knowledge requirements; teachers need to acquire knowledge of how well the teaching has met the learner's needs.

 Agency recommendation Findings 3.4 Policy outlines common standards for service and provision evaluation for use across health, education and social services.
 3.5 Policy outlines how to involve families in the process of evaluating quality of services.
 3.5.1 The School Inspectorate regularly reviews all school activities throughout the country, to ensure that they comply with the existing laws and regulations.
 The goal is to contribute to the equal rights of all learners to good education in a safe environment, where everyone reaches minimum approval in all subjects.
 A school questionnaire is addressed to learners, teaching staff and guardians.
-A pupil questionnaire is addressed to learners in primary school grades 5 and 9 and in uppersecondary school.
+A pupil questionnaire is addressed to learners in primary school grades 5 and 9 and in upper-secondary school.
 3.5.2 A parental questionnaire is addressed to parents/guardians of learners in pre-primary and primary education and compulsory school for intellectual disabilities, regardless of grade.
 The school survey goes out once a semester.
 In a year, about 330,000 people usually answer the school questionnaire, which is half of the country's schools.
 The survey is used to collect views from pupils, parents and educational staff as a basis for assessing the school.
 Parts of the survey results are displayed on the Swedish National Agency for Education's Selecting a school website.
 3.6 Policy describes mechanisms to evaluate demand for services.